-The Politics of Stashing Wealth - The Demise of Labor Power and the Global Rise of Corporate Saving (under review) [ PDF ]
+The Politics of Stashing Wealth - The Decline of Labor Power and the Global Rise of Corporate Saving (Journal of Politics, forthcoming) [ Preprint PDF ]

-This paper investigates the political roots of the global rise of corporate savings.
+This paper investigates the political roots of the global rise in corporate savings.
 In recent years, firms throughout advanced economies have started to accumulate enormous savings.
-Instead of using their revenues to reinvest or raise wages, many firms now stash their profits on financial markets, contributing to sluggish growth, financial fragilities and rising inequality.
+Instead of using their revenues to reinvest or raise wages, many companies now stash their profits within financial markets, contributing to sluggish growth, financial fragilities and rising inequality.
 I argue that political institutions that determine the balance-of-power between firms and employees play an important role in shaping this trend.
-The stronger unions are, the more they pressure firms into using revenues for wage raises and investment.
+The stronger unions are, the more they pressure firms into using revenues for pay increases and investment.
 The more their influence erodes, the stronger the rise of savings.
 Using panel data from 25 OECD countries as well as a regression discontinuity design leveraging the German law on co-determination, I find robust and causal evidence supporting this claim.
-These results have implications for our broader understanding about how political institutions affect financial imbalances and economic inequality.
+These results have implications for our broader understanding of how political institutions affect financial imbalances and economic inequality.

-We’d Rather Pay Than Change - The Politics of German Non-Adjustment in the Eurocrisis (with Stefanie Walter) [ PDF ] (conditionally accepted at Review of International Organizations)
+We’d Rather Pay Than Change - The Politics of German Non-Adjustment in the Eurocrisis (with Stefanie Walter, Review of International Organizations, 15:573–599, 2020) [ Ungated PDF ]

 Germany’s large current account surplus has been widely criticized, especially against the backdrop of the role of macroeconomic imbalances in the Eurozone crisis.
 We argue that Germany’s resistance to reduce its massive current account surplus through an expansionary policy at home is rooted in distributive struggles about the design of possible adjustment policies.
 To explore this argument, we leverage original survey data from 135 German economic interest groups, qualitative interviews with interest group representatives and policymakers, and data from public opinion surveys.
 We show that while there is general support for internal adjustment among German interest groups, they disagree heavily about which specific policies should be implemented to achieve this goal.
 Together with a broad public and elite-based consensus to avoid a break-up of the Eurozone, this polarization turns financing into a politically attractive strategy.
 Rather than being rooted only in German ordoliberal ideas or Germany’s export-oriented structure, distributive conflicts contribute significantly to Germany’s resistance to reduce its large current-account surplus.
 Because similar dynamics can be observed in other surplus countries, we argue that distributive struggles within surplus countries played an important role interstate conflicts about the management of the crisis.